xdrm-io/aicra/README.md

 ### III.
 Build your project

-After each controller, middleware or type implementation, you'll have to compile the project.
+After each controller, middle-ware or type checker implementation, you'll have to compile the project.
 This can be achieved through the command-line builder.

 Usage is `aicra /path/to/your/project`.

 Usually you just have to run the following command inside your project directory :